gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example deprecation
 -->

+### Using JSR-305 nullable annotation

+The `org.gradle.api.Nullable` annotation has been deprecated, and replaced with `javax.annotation.Nullable`.

+### Deprecated public API

 - `Task.dependsOnTaskDidWork()` is now deprecated.
 Build logic should not depend on this information about a task.
 Instead, declare task inputs and outputs to allow Gradle to optimize task execution.

 ## Potential breaking changes